times/doctop/README.md

 + Unit tests all up in hurr / up in hurr

 ## Release History

+### 1.1.1 — Bugfix release.
+Fixes some edge cases with the walker, adds more tests.

 ### 1.1.0 — Feature release.
 Adds `fancyOutput` and `staticExport` options.